 If a comment has been flagged, you can choose to either delete comment or just remove flag.

-There is currently no push or email campaign to notify studio users of comment activity or comment flags on posts published under Program Name.
+There are currently no push or email campaigns to notify studio users of comment activity or comment flags on posts published under Program Name.
 However, you can access all comments for all posts, view all comments on a specific post, and see which posts have flagged comments from Program Studio.